eelfire/arc-lang/Spec.md

 x
 cs_327
 GRADE_11
+_compilers
 ```

 ## Keywords

 ```
-let      // Used to declare variables mut      // Used to declare mutable types
-type     // Used to declare type of variable fx       // Used to functions main     // Used to define the start of execution of a program return   // Ued to return a value from a function to the caller while    // Keyword for 'while' loop for      // Keyword for 'for' loop continue // Used to stop an iteration and continue with the next in a loop block break    // Used to abruptly jump out of the loop block in       // Keyword to represent membership in arrays, lists and tuples import   // Import built-in anduser defined packages pub      // public mod      // super    // self struct   // denote user defined structures enum impl true	 // Boolean true false  	 // Boolean false try  	 // Exception handling catch    // "		      " throw    // "                 "
+let       // Used to declare variable mut       // Used to declare mutability of variable type      // Used to declare type fx        // Used to declare function main      // Used to define the start of execution (entry point) of a program return    // Used to return a value from a function to the caller while     // Keyword for 'while' loop for       // Keyword for 'for' loop continue  // Used to stop an iteration and continue with the next in a loop block break     // Used to abruptly jump out of the loop block in        // Keyword to represent membership in arrays, lists, tuplesa and iterators import    // Import built-in and user defined packages pub       // public mod       // super     // struct    // Denote user defined structures enum      // Denote user defined enumerations impl      // Denote user defined implementations (similar to methods) for types and structs self      // Denote current instance of a type or struct true      // Boolean type true false     // Boolean type false try       // Exception handling catch     // "        " throw     // "                 "
 ```

 ## Operators